To speak with our experienced and caring staff, call 814-467-3684.

 The Windber Hospice program provides comfort, care and support for the terminally ill and their families.
-Dignity and compassion are at the heart of hospice care as medical professionals and trained volunteers provide end-of-life care both in the home and in the home-like setting of the Windber Palliative Care Unit.
-In the true spirit of Palliative Care, the hospice program means that end of life does not mean end of care.
+Dignity and compassion are at the heart of hospice care as medical professionals and trained volunteers provide end-of-life care both in the home and in the home-like setting of the Windber Hospice Inpatient Unit.
+In the true spirit of hospice care, Windber Hospice means that end of life does not mean end of care.

 The Windber Hospice program provides a perfect balance of old and new, bringing expert medical care and family support services into the home where patients to rest in comfortable surroundings.

 We promote the hospice philosophy of care and provide services to all persons within the Windber Hospice Service Area.
 Although the main emphasis is on home care, our Palliative Care Unit allows patients home-like comfort during necessary visits.